tjburch/tjburch.github.io/_posts/2019-06-07-lance-lynn.md

 <img src="/blogimages/lynn2019/lynn_ip_per_war_regression.png" alt="" class="center" border="5" style="width:800px;"/>

-But this breaks down entirely in 2019.
+But this trend has broken down in 2019.
 Following the linear trend, you might expect him to be worth a win every 50 IP.
 If you were realistic and evaluated this against an aging curve, you might expect worse than that.
 Instead, he's been worth a win every 32 innings pitched, something nobody would have expected walking into this season.

 Lynn started a 3-year, $30M contract with the Rangers this year, so it's possible you can contribute some of this to pitching against different opponents, but for a change this significant, I went on to look into if there were any major smoking guns to indicate a change in approach.